The man accused of dragging New Britain Police Officer Brett Morgan in January pleaded not guilty on Thursday.

 New Britain Police Officer Brett Morgan was badly injured on Sunday, Jan.
-19 when he was dispatched to North and Willow streets to investigate.
-He was struck by the car and dragged 100 feet on the pavement, according to police.
+19 when he was answering a call to investigate at North and Willow streets to investigate.

 Two women who were in the car with Snype told police that he drove directly at the officer and hit him.